marvinm2/WikiPathwaysLoader/README.md

     mv *.ttl wp

 ## Step 4 - Concatenate all files
-Connect all separate `.ttl` files in one single file by entering the following:
+Combine all separate `.ttl` files in one single file by entering the following:

     find . -name *.ttl -exec cat > ../WikiPathways.ttl {} \;